mlforsystems/mlforsystems.github.io/index.md

 				<div>
 					<h3>Neeraja J. Yadwadkar</h3>
 					<p>
-					    Neeraja Yadwadkar is a sixth year PhD student in the Computer Science Department at University of California, Berkeley.
-She is part of the AMP Lab and now the RISE Lab, and her advisor is Prof. Randy Katz, and was more recently also co-advised by Prof. Joseph E. Gonzalez.
+					    Neeraja recently graduated with a PhD in Computer Science from University of California, Berkeley.
+Her thesis was on automatic resource management in the datacenter and the cloud.
+She is now a post-doctoral researcher in the Computer Science Department at Stanford University where she continues to work on distributed systems, cloud computing, and machine learning.
 					</p>
 				</div>
 			</div>